If a tool existed that would give you a strong sense of control over your finances and help keep your financial stress low, wouldn’t you use it?

 Haven’t ever used a budget?
 You could start today.

 A good starting place is to read the article, Zero-Sum Budgeting: Giving Every Dollar a Job.
+(Note: The popular Mint budgeting tool is shutting down in late March.
+For alternatives, read this article.)
 On the Resources tab of my site, you’ll find my Recommended Cash Flow Guidelines, which will help you develop your plan.

 You’ll see that these are ideal plans, meaning they assume no debt other than a reasonable mortgage.